Snowdon

-It is the busiest mountain in the United Kingdom and the third most visited attraction in Wales; in 2019 it was visited by 590,984 walkers, with an additional 140,000 people taking the train.
-It is designated as a national nature reserve for its rare flora and fauna.

 The rocks that form Snowdon were produced by volcanoes in the Ordovician period, and the massif has been extensively sculpted by glaciation, forming the pyramidal peak of Snowdon and the arêtes of Crib Goch and Y Lliwedd.
-The cliff faces on Snowdon, including Clogwyn Du'r Arddu, are significant for rock climbing, and the mountain was used by Edmund Hillary in training for the 1953 ascent of Mount Everest.
+It is part of the larger Snowdon range, which includes Garnedd Ugain, Yr Aran, and Moel Eilio.
+There are several lakes on the mountain, the largest of which is Llyn Lydaw (110 acre), located on the eastern flank at 1430 ft.